EmeraldCHEN/SQL-Examples/README.md

 ## SQL Practice

-- Challenges for practicing SQL can be found on [HackerRank SQL](https://www.hackerrank.com/domains/sql).
+- More challenges for practicing SQL can be found on [HackerRank SQL](https://www.hackerrank.com/domains/sql).